-We were in Ottawa, Ontario experiencing the Canada150 celebrations.
-After everything ended we searched for a way to avoid the heavy traffic back to Toronto.
-This challenge wasn’t going to be easy with over 500,000 people looking to escape the city at the same time!
-So, we took this as an opportunity to experience some parks and caves in Ontario.
-The caves’ owner, Chris Hinsberger offered us a chance to experience Bonnechere Caves with kids.
-Not wanting to pass that up, we decided to pair that with a night in nearby Bonnechere Provincial Park.
+We were exploring things to do in Ottawa, Ontario experiencing the Canada150 celebrations.
+After everything ended we searched for a way back to Toronto that avoids the heavy traffic.
+This challenge wasn’t going to be easy with over 500,000 people looking to escape Ottawa at the same time!
+But the route that we took brought us through Douglas where we had a chance to experience Bonnechere Caves.
+And it was a blast!

 Experiencing Bonnechere Caves with Kids